SCAICT/SCAICT-uwu/README.md

 1. **Join the Server**
    Start by joining the SCAICT Discord community using this [link](https://dc.scaict.org).
 2. **Earn Your First Electric Points**
-   Visit the `#daily-charge` channel and use the `/charge` command to receive your first set of Electric Points, the primary currency used within the bot's ecosystem.
+   Visit the `#🔌每日充電` (`everyDayCharge`) channel and use the `/charge` command to receive your first set of Electric Points, the primary currency used within the bot's ecosystem.
 3. **Enjoy in Services**
    Explore the various commands and interactions SCAICT-uwu offers, and enjoy the space within the server, engaging and connecting with everyone.